iansawicki/octoml-cli-workflows/README.md

 `~/model-data/yolov5s/yolov5s.onnx`.
 We also use an image (`~/model-data/yolov5s/cat.jpg`) to show that we can make inferences against the deployed model in `local-example.yml`.

-To use this pipeline on your custom use case, add a different model and sample test input(s) for inference to the Gitlab repo.
+To use this workflow on your custom use case, add a different model and sample test input(s) for inference to the GitHub repo.

 ### Preparing Model to be Packaged by the OctoML CLI